5 Ready-To-Wear Brands That Produce Trendy Plant-Based Apparel

 In this article, I will be sharing 5 ready-to-wear brands that produce a large selection of trendy, healthy, plant-based apparel in their seasonal fashion collections.
 Additionally, I will also explain why plant-based fashion fabrics are the future of fashion and ready-to-wear.

-Whether a RTW company uses plant-based fabric, synthetic-based fabric, or animal-based fabric, it is not always about the brand’s fabrics.
-I am all about healthy fashion, but if I see a synthetic, polyester garment that I like, I don’t care that the garment is made out of polyester.
+Whether a RTW company uses plant-based fabric, synthetic-based fabric, or animal-based fabric, it is not always about the brand’s fabrics that make fashion consumers purchase their product.
+I am all about healthy fashion, but if I see a synthetic-based polyester garment that I like, I don’t care that the garment is made out of polyester.
 I will share it online, I will add it to my Pinterest boards for inspiration, and sometimes I will even buy it and wear it.
 Fashion is not just about fabrics, it is about design.

 However, when I see fashion news, fashion shows, fashion blogs, fashion events, and fashion businesses, I see a lot of polyester fabric.
 There is so much synthetic apparel on the runway, it is hard to find brands that use cotton and linen predominantly in their collections.
-So, that is why I am sharing with you 5 RTW brands that produce many of their garments in plant-based fabrics, for inspiration.
+So, that is why I am sharing with you 5 RTW brands that produce many plant-based garments, for inspiration.

 Plant-based fashion fabrics are trendy + healthy